 The writing is powerful, direct and accessible.
 I don’t agree with every single sentence, but the message of universal love is clear and, as as we’d say today, actionable.

-Here are some lines that stand out to me, with a bit of commentary to follow.
-The bold font is mine of course:
+Here are my favorite excerpts from the Sermon, with a bit of commentary to follow.
+The bold font is mine:

 Blessed are the pure in heart; for they shall see God.